NixOS/nix-pills/pills/12-inputs-design-pattern.md

 -   The -f option is used to specify the expression to use.
 In this case, the expression is the `./default.nix` of the current directory.

--   The -i option stands for \"installation\".
+-   The -i option stands for "installation".

 -   The -A is the same as above for `nix-build`.